-This committee presented its draft report [pdf] to the Faculty of Arts & Sciences on April 2, 2019.
-It plans to present its final report with recommendations to FAS in September 2019.
+This committee presented its report [pdf] to the Faculty of Arts & Sciences on September 3, 2019.

 At the April 3, 2018, meeting of the Faculty of Arts & Sciences, the faculty approved a resolution describing a COLL 199 addition to the general education requirements, and creating and charging an Ad Hoc Committee on COLL 199 Implementation to undertake further study and report back to the faculty.
 The resolution reads as follows:

 The COLL 199 is a requirement that all students take a course of at least 3 credits dealing with justice and equity.
 The COLL 199 attribute may be applied to other COLL courses, including COLL 100s, 150s, and 200s.
 Students who take such courses will earn credit toward both requirements.
 This attribute can be affixed to any course that successfully addresses two pedagogical goals.

 These goals are: 1) to deepen students’ understanding of the value-laden processes of social inclusion and exclusion through institutional, cultural, and normative practices that are both historical and ongoing; 2) to provide students with a rigorous academic space in which to explore differences in perspective while foregrounding reasoned and respectful discussion as the means for achieving common ground.

 To meet these pedagogical goals, COLL199 courses will: 1) examine social norms, institutional practices, and patterns of belonging and marginalization by exploring at least two key social categories including, but not limited to: race, gender identity, ethnicity, sexual orientation, socioeconomic status, language, religion and disability; 2) emphasize respectful dialogue among students as an integral component of the course; and 3) enable critical reflection by requiring students to make sustained connections between the course material and contemporary life in the United States.